3G or 4G laptops allow you the freedom of mobile broadband on your laptop. We show you what to look out for in 3G or 4G

 Data is probably the biggest decider, and the small data rates don't make USB internet the ideal choice for home connections.

-Compare the best-selling mobile broadband deals at our dedicated USB internet comparison page.
+Compare our best-selling mobile broadband deals at our dedicated USB internet comparison page.

 How does it work?

 The 3G or 4G SIM card and software are already installed on the laptop, so when you turn it on, it's all ready to go.
 Built-in mobile broadband laptops use:

 - High Speed Mobile Broadband (HSDPA)